apache/accumulo-website/_docs-2/administration/replication.md

 the system wants to send.

 Data is replicated by using the Write-Ahead logs (WAL) that each TabletServer is already maintaining.
-TabletServers records which WALs have data that need to be replicated to the `accumulo.metadata` table.
+TabletServers record which WALs have data that need to be replicated to the `accumulo.metadata` table.
 The Master uses these records, combined with the local Accumulo table that the WAL was used with, to create records in the `replication` table which track which peers the given WAL should be